edgexfoundry/edgex-docs/docs_src/microservices/support/notifications/Ch-AlertsNotifications.md

 ### Workflow

 #### Normal Notifications
 When a client requests a notification to be sent with "NORMAL" status, the notification is queued up (batched with other normal notifications).
-The Messsage Scheduler, under a configurable interval, calls on the Distribution Coordinator to send all normal notifications to their receivers.
+The Message Scheduler, under a configurable interval, calls on the Distribution Coordinator to send all normal notifications to their receivers.
 When a normal notification fails to be sent, it is retried a configurable number of times (resend limit).
 After exceeding the resent tries, the notification is elevated to "CRITICAL" status and then sent through the critical notifications workflow below.

 #### Critical Notifications
 Notifications that are sent with "CRITICAL" status, or notifications that have failed to send via the NORMAL workflow are immediately sent to their receivers via the Distribution Coordinator.
 If a critical notification fails to send for a specified number of retries, the service escalates the notification in order to notify an escalation subscriber of the failure to notify the receiver.